kevinortiz43/Monster-Management-Front-End/README.md

 ## Problem Statement and End User

-This app is designed for those who love to use Monsters in a dungeons and dragons campaingn!
+This app is designed for those who love to use Monsters in a dungeons and dragons campaign!
 It allows people to search for and organize monsters by different classes and properties.

 ## Features